Numeric-blip/EOS-PR-VDW-RK/README.md

-# RL-bioreactor
-.m code which we used for our Reinforcement Learning based model
+.m code used for putting out EOS